Junie's Perspective

 Labor

 Collective bargaining rights are human rights.
 I believe that workers throughout Colorado should be empowered to organize in order to ensure the protection and promotion of their rights.
 As union membership has declined over the past 50 years, income inequality has grown.
 This is no coincidence.
 When workers are not able to collectively bargain and organize, their labor is exploited and they are at the mercy of corporations that care more for profits and shareholders than workers.
 The collective bargaining bill that passed in the last legislative session was so watered down as to be more harmful than it was helpful.
-I will advocate for strong labor policies that do not constrain workers’ abilities to organize, strike, and collectively bargain.
+I will continue to advocate for strong labor policies that do not constrain workers’ abilities to organize, strike, and collectively bargain.

 Reproductive Justice